Nit078/Olympics-Medal-Prediction/README.md

 Dataset
 The dataset named "team.csv" includes information about Olympic medal counts, country-wise details, athlete attributes, and medal counts.
 The data is split into training and test sets based on the year of the event.
+Results
+Our model's performance is measured using the following metrics:

+Mean Absolute Error (MAE): The average difference between predicted and actual medal counts.
+Error Ratio: The percentage of predicted error compared to actual values.
+These metrics offer valuable insights into the accuracy of our predictions.
+It predicts the no of  medal won by a country by seeing the no of athlets in the country .